Got the festive season blues?

 Take a moment to be grateful for what you have, rather than focusing on what you don't have.

 Take action and do things that you enjoy or that calm you (e.g. watch a movie, listen to music or take a long hot bath).

-If you have recently divorced or gone through a break-up, remember that you don’t have to follow the same traditions his year.
+If you have recently divorced or gone through a breakup, remember that you don’t have to follow the same traditions this year.
 Do something else!

 This will help you express your thoughts and feelings, process them and gain more insight.

-If you feel overwhelmed by your feelings, don’t feel shy to seek professional help.
+If you feel overwhelmed by your feelings, don’t feel shy, seek professional help.
 If you can let go of the problem and put it in the past, you will be able to start afresh.

 Enjoy the festive season

 I wish you a special festive season, no matter how you celebrate it or where you are in the world!

 How do you feel this festive season?
 And what tips work well for you?
 Share them in the comments below!

 Leave a comment